-After moving to the UK in 2010, I embarked on similar awareness-raising projects.
-The first of these, because my husband and I were house hunting, was an exploration of British geology.
-Having happily settled in an area that we loved, the next project I took on was learning the names of British trees.
-Again this transformed my world from a haze of branches, leaves and blossoms to an awareness of the rich array of different species.
-In the same way that when you buy a new car you suddenly start seeing that model everywhere you go, I started observing trees in a way I never did before.
+After moving to the UK in 2010, I embarked on a similar awareness-raising project with trees.
+Again, this transformed my world from a haze of branches, leaves and blossoms to an awareness of the rich array of different species.
+In the same way that when you buy a new car you suddenly start seeing that model everywhere you go, I started observing trees and developing relationships with them in ways I never had before.

-For this I was fortunate to discover many years ago the pioneering work of Samuel Sagan and the Clairvision School that led to the compilation of a reference book titled A Language To Map Consciousness.
+For this I was fortunate to discover many years ago the pioneering work of Samuel Sagan and the Clairvision School who have compiled an extraordinary reference book called A Language To Map Consciousness.
 It contains over 400 terms and concepts that open out the exploration of consciousness in ways I had previously not considered and provided me with the terminology to describe and develop aspects of my work I previously had no names for.
 As the introduction to the book explains:

 Words are power.
 If you don’t have words, you can’t identify states of consciousness.
 And if your words are vague, so will your experiences be.

 Some of the entries in the book are terms such as “chakra” and “ritual” that are already in common use in respected spiritual traditions, But the majority are new names that have resulted from years of rigorous mapping of consciousness by the school.